Pest Control

 4. Color of a Winged Termite

-One final clue as to whether or not you are dealing with a termite or an ant boils down to its color.
+One final clue as to whether or not you are dealing with a termite activity or an ant boils down to its color.

 The colors themselves can vary quite significantly depending on where you are located.